-Did you know that buckwheat could be used for more than making really awesome pancakes?
+Did you know that buckwheat could be used for more than making really amazing pancakes?

 Well, it can!
 In fact, you can use it to stuff your pillow when you are trying to stay cooler.
 The buckwheat will not absorb heat like other items used to stuff pillows.

 31. Cover Your Doors and Windows